 Oversight of inter-department process improvements to deliver stream-lined services to the business.
 Public disclosure changes and policies implemented during the year to enhance readability and understanding for our various stakeholders.

 Continued improvements in forecasting accuracy and reporting allowed for improved business decision-making and visibility.

+Talent Management:

-Talent Management: Encouraged growth and development of employees of the Finance, Information Technology, Procurement and Corporate Business Services with a view for leadership and engagement among employees.
-Consistent and steady management of organizational structure, ensuring productivity and accountability with an employee base who returned to the office after working from their home offices since mid-2020.
+Encouraged growth and development of employees of the Finance, Information Technology, Procurement and Corporate Business Services with a view for leadership and engagement among employees.

+Consistent and steady management of organizational structure, ensuring productivity and accountability.

-These goal achievements resulted in a STIP payout at 116% of target for Mr. Veenstra, which resulted in a STIP award of \$394,400 for the year ended December 31, 2023.
-In addition to the STIP payout, the Compensation Committee approved a 'transaction completion bonus' in recognition of the successful completion of the MacKellar acquisition.
-The completion bonus, having a value of \$55,000, was issued in the form of RSUs, based on the 5-day VWAP value preceding March 18, 2024.
+These goal achievements resulted in a STIP payout at 31% of target for Mr. Veenstra, which resulted in a STIP award of \$124,000 for the year ended December 31, 2024.

-Under the terms of the LTIP Mr. Veenstra's annual award is targeted at 150% of annual base salary, or \$510,000 in grant date value, issued 60% as PSUs and 40% as RSUs, with achievement being determined over the three-year term of the PSUs and RSUs.
+Under the terms of the LTIP Mr. Veenstra's annual award is targeted at 150% of annual base salary, or \$600,000 in grant date value, issued 60% as PSUs and 40% as RSUs, with achievement being determined over the three-year term of the PSUs and RSUs.